Jarzka/stylefy/README.md

     text])
 ```

-On the frontend, **use-style** adds the style into the DOM as a CSS class on-demand (see FAQ for more details).
-On the server, it returns a class name pointing to the generated CSS code.
+On the frontend, **use-style** adds the style into the DOM as a CSS class on-demand and returns a class pointing to it (see FAQ for more details).
+On the server, it saves the generated CSS into the current execution context and returns a class name.

 ### Passing styles to components